davebrent/consyn/README.md

 * Install the rest of the python dependencies ``pip install -r requirements.txt``
 * ``python setup.py develop``
 * ``python setup.py test``

-## Usage

-Calculate audio features and add files to a local sqlite database

-    consyn add path/to/some/audio.mp3
-    consyn add path/to/more/audio.wav
-    consyn add path/to/another.mp3

-Print the current contents of the database

-    consyn status

-Create and save an audio mosaic to ``outputfile.wav``, using the first file added, as the target and the second and third files added as sources for fragments of sound.

-    consyn mosaic outputfile.wav 1 2 3